python/cpython/Doc/reference/simple_stmts.rst

       IDEs.

 .. versionchanged:: 3.8
-   Now annotated assignments allow same expressions in the right hand side as the regular assignments.
+   Now annotated assignments allow the same expressions in the right hand side as the regular assignments.
 Previously, some expressions (like un-parenthesized tuple expressions) caused a syntax error.